 - HRTS GU4915 Human Rights & Urban Public Space

-- HRTS GU4950 Human Rights and Human Wrongs
+- HRTS GU4940 Human Rights and Education

 Each semester, the program publishes a list of pre-approved courses that fulfill major or concentration requirements as well as a list of additional courses of potential interest.
 Courses that are not on the pre-approved list may also be approved for the degree if the student can demonstrate that he or she can complete substantial coursework specifically focusing on human rights in that course.
+We maintain this list as a courtesy to our students who seek interdisciplinary engagement.

 We try to keep this information as up-to-date as possible, but students should confirm course times and locations with the Directory of Classes or the department offering the course.